rk22277/Demand-Forecasting-ML-Project/README.md

 The dataset is used to analyze total spirits sales in Iowa of individual products at the store level.

-The Machine Learning Model used are
+The Machine Learning Model used are</br>
 ARIMA/SARIMA
 Linear Regression
 Random Forest